zigtur/HeyMint-audit/ERC1155/HeyMintERC1155-ZigturAudit.md

 - This solution is less user-friendly that the first one.
 - Explanations: Advertise owner in GUI and forbid the use of the same signer address on multiple childs.

-## Presale users can lose presale mints because of other users
+## HIGH - Presale users can lose presale mints because of other users
 *Note: This vulnerability holds if presale minting period overlaps with normal minting period.
 As no checks are done in public mint functions to verify overlapping, this is considered as valid.*

 **Vulnerability classification: High**